 - Big Rock (L-M) : Fishes from both banks.
 Top section is best from left bank, whereas the tail section is best from right bank.
 The faster top section fishes best from 3in to 1ft6.
 Start just below tail of Larch Tree (ripples) and fish down and past the big rock formation itself and into the main body of the pool.
 Best lies are just as a small bay forms on the right bank down to the rock point.
 Be careful when you reach the rock point as the gravel shelves away very quickly.
 The tail section is best fished from 9in to 2ft9.
 Take the boat across and start (wade in) opposite the rock in the middle of the pool and fish through.
 Fish can often lie around this rock or just as then enter the pool.
 This section can also be fished from the left bank but due to the rocky outcrops and no backspace, speycasting with shooting heads makes life easier.

-- Pol-Na-Ha (L-M) : Fishes from both banks, but best from right side.
+- Pol-Na-Ha (L-M) : Fishes from right bank.
 Fishes at a range of heights but best from 6in to 2ft6.
 Knee deep wading and long casts required to cover the pool effectively.
 A key spot is where the treeline on the left bank ends.
-Access to right bank via Big Rock boat.
+Access via Big Rock boat.

 - Ford (M-H) : Fishes from both banks.
 On a medium water right bank is favoured.
 Just continue after fishing Pol-Na-Ha, but wade out a little further and cover the deep channel along tree line on left bank.
 Left bank favoured in the higher water.